k4black/auto-profile/README.md

 On `user-data.yml` file update the pipeline will be triggered.
 The pipeline will:
 - Update personal github page [github.com/k4black](https://github.com/k4black)
 - [TBA] Update personal website [k4black.github.io](https://k4black.github.io)
-- [TBA] Compile latex cv and upload it to both website and profile
+- Compile latex cv and upload it to both website and profile

+For generating the `md` and `tex` files the `jinja2` is used.

 ## Setup